 The University offers to both parties an opportunity to request an internal review of a determination made by the AAO.
 Appropriate grounds for an internal review of the AAO outcome are as follows:

-- 1. A procedural irregularity affected the outcome of the matter. - 2.
-New evidence, that was not reasonably available at the time the determination regarding responsibility was made, has come to light that could affect the outcome of the matter.
+- 1. A procedural irregularity affected the outcome of the matter. - New evidence, which was not reasonably available at the time the determination regarding responsibility was made, has come to light that could affect the outcome of the matter.